Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 4. EXPERIENCE I know what I am doing, I do it well, and I work diligently and tirelessly for my consignors to the best of my abilities.

-5. I sell a lot of antiques.
+5. I sell a lot of antiques and collectibles.

 6. I sell many antiques for more than you can get in other venues, including eBay or most auctions.
 I know how much the things I deal in are worth and I get full value for them.
 I can prove that or tell you "antiquing war stories" about record sale prices all day long.
 That is not to say that for certain things eBay, or another auction is not a better venue.
 For most it is not, but again that is part of the service I provide, helping you make that decision.